-To apply for assistantships outside of UTC's College of Business, contact UTC's Graduate School for an application and more information.
-In addition, general assistantship information (e.g. eligibility requirements, application, financial package) can be found on the Graduate School website.
+To apply for assistantships outside of UTC's Rollins College of Business, contact UTC's Graduate School for an application and more information.
+In addition, general assistantship information (e.g. eligibility requirements, application, financial package) can be found on the Graduate School page.

-- Is there a thesis or comprehensive exam?
+- Is there an MBA thesis or comprehensive exam?

 No, there is no thesis or comprehensive examination required to complete the MBA program.
 Instead a capstone course, Strategic Management, is required.

-- How much does the UTC MBA cost?
+- How much does an MBA cost?
 What is the cost for in-state vs. out-of-state tuition?

-Current tuition and fee schedules can be viewed here:
+Current MBA tuition and fee schedules can be viewed here:

 100% Online MBA Tuition Information